 Since a uniform approach to appreciating governance issues of all our cities and towns will not be relevant in view of the complexity of issues, we may start with the mega cities.
 The absence of a proper vision and an integrated approach to overall, integrated development of the large city can be easily appreciated, if we take up one or two areas as examples.
 In the city of Mumbai, city bus transport is with the municipal corporation, suburban train services are with the central government oufit of Railways, metro is with a joint venture of the state and the centre, vehicle licensing issues are the domain of the state Transport department, traffic management is with the Police, some roads are with the Public Works department or the National Highways Authority and on top of this, one or the other of the 17 agencies which run the city, is likely to have something to do with city transport and its management.
 Where does the Mayor or the Municipal Commissioner figure in this?
 Only marginally.

 How have major cities of the world addressed the issue of proper governance systems for those areas?
 The London Metropolitan area was governed by the Greater London Council which was abolished in the 1980s.
 But in 1999 they had to get back to a system of legislating for a Greater London Authority (GLA) with a directly elected Mayor and a London Assembly.
 The entire Greater London Region is governed by the Mayor who is directly elected, the London Assembly which has 25 directly elected members and 32 Borough Councils with clearly defined political and functional domains.
 Thus the GLA has a primarily strategic function and is responsible for the London Plan and the Boroughs are responsible for most operational service delivery.
 The four key organisations with the GLA deliver the Mayor’s vision for London and these four are: Transport for London, London development Agency, London Fire and Emergency planning authority and Metropolitan Police Authority.
 The Assembly must be consulted by the Mayor during the preparation of GLA strategies which also has to consider the budget for each of the above four bodies.
-In this arrangement the Mayor is powerful, has some statutory authority over
+In this arrangement the Mayor is powerful, has some statutory authority over the Boroughs.

 Is a strong Mayor form of government appropriate?
 Proponents of the model see it as offering clarity of leadership and streamlined functioning of the city government.
 It also allows the voters to see the Mayor clearly as the one whom they should hold accountable for the performance of the city government.
 Also, it clearly separates the oversight responsibility of the council, which tends to be diluted when the council also is empowered to take executive decisions.
 Despite criticisms and differing views, the strong Mayor form of government has become popular and many countries, both developed and developing, have gone in for this model.
 France, Germany and Spain in Europe are the most prominent examples.
 It has also gained increased prominence in the UK following the local government reforms which led to the introduction of the GLA system.
 Most of the largest US cities also have directly elected Mayors.